See all > Living & wellness

 Choose credible information sources

 Every news station is reporting extensively on COVID-19, but some sources are more trustworthy than others.
 Some of the most credible sources include:

 Talk to a therapist

 If you’re still struggling to cope with worry and anxiety, remember that there’s an entire network of friends, family, and mental health professionals ready to help.
 Speaking to a therapist can help you process difficult emotions.
-While in-person therapy isn’t an option at the moment, online therapy via text or video chat is available from the comfort of your own home and has been shown to be as effective as in-person therapy.
+If you’d rather avoid in person therapy, online therapy is available from the comfort of your own home and has been shown to be as effective as in-person therapy.

 If you’re questioning whether online therapy is right for you, our friends at Shift Collab have a ton of resources to get you familiar with the process.
-We suggest starting with this honest exploration of a therapist’s impression of online therapy.
+We suggest starting with this candid exploration of online therapy, as told by a real therapist.

 Taking care of your mental health will help greatly in getting through this difficult time.
 It’s hard to tune out the noise when COVID-19 is the main topic of conversation, but don’t be afraid to take a mental break from it all.
 You’ll feel much better for it.

 Now is not the best time to go to your family doctor’s office or to the ER of a hospital.
 You run the risk of being infected with COVID-19, or passing the infection to someone else.
 Instead, it’s safer to stay at home and see a doctor virtually.
 It’s quick to sign up for a Maple account, and you can stay in your PJs while seeing your doctor.

 No one enjoys having to stay home, but it’s the best thing we as Canadians can do to flatten the curve of new COVID-19 infections.
 In the meantime, you can make the most of the current situation by adapting your lifestyle with these handy tips.
 Keep a structured routine, care for your health, and take advantage of online resources to get you through this difficult time.
 We’re all in this together!